Alimony & Spousal Maintenance in Texas

 Alimony and Spousal Maintenance

-Alimony refers to a contractual agreement parties can make for one spouse to pay the other spouse support for a specified period of time.
+Alimony refers to a contractual agreement that parties can make for one spouse to pay the other spouse support for a specified period of time.
 When parties agree to the payment of contractual alimony, it is important that the terms of the agreement are specific and defined.
-The payment of alimony may be a good tool for settling a case when one spouse will need financial assistance and time to get back on his or her feet following a divorce.
+Paying for temporary spousal support in a Texas divorce may be a good tool for settling your case when one spouse will need financial assistance and time to get back on his or her feet following a divorce.

 Spousal maintenance ordered by the court is a temporary rehabilitative measure for a divorced spouse whose ability to self-support is lacking or has deteriorated over time and whose assets are insufficient to support their reasonable minimum needs.